Jacob's Ladder: Prime numbers in 2d: Conclusions

 \section{Conclusions}

 In this paper, an original idea has been proposed with the aim of arranging integers in 2D according to the occurrence of primality.
 This arrangement of numbers resembles a `ladder' and displays peaks and valleys at the positions of the primes.
 Numerical studies have been undertaken in order to extract qualitative information from such a representation.
 As a result of those studies, it is possible to promote four observations in the category of conjectures.
 One may easily state that the ladder, from its own construction, will cross the horizontal axis an indefinite number of times; namely, the ladder will have infinitely many zeroes.

 The number of zeroes grows in a hardly predictable way, somewhere between $\sqrt{n}$ and $\sqrt[3]{n}$, but the number of primes in $F_0(n)$ is very well fitted by $n/\log n$ for small numbers (up to 10,000 zeroes).
 However, for larger numbers the fit is just fair.
 Interestingly, this sequence of zeroes does not seem to follow Benford's Law, at least up to the range of $n = 8\cdot 10^{11}$.

 Furthermore, no trend is apparent looking at the last digit of the zeroes, being all digits (1, 3, 5, 7 and 9 only) equiprobable.
 Thus, we have shown that the distribution of zeroes is, if not "random"\footnote{How random are the zeroes in the sequence?
 Naively one would assume them to be as random as the prime number distribution.
-It is beyond the scope of this work to answer this question, but it would be worthy to study the randomness of this sequence (or any other $F_y(n)$ created with this scheme) by using advanced randomness tests \cite{links}.}, at least rather capricious.
+It is beyond the scope of this work to answer this question, but it would be worthy to study the randomness of this sequence (or any other $F_y(n)$ created with this scheme) by using advanced randomness tests (\citeauthor{links,marsaglia,tsang}).}, at least rather capricious.
 On the other hand, the gaps between zeroes present a remarkably well defined trend, displaying an exponential decay according to the size, the length of the gap and the frequency with which it appears.
-This important result echoes previous studies regarding gaps between primes, such as those presented in \cite{wolf2, szpiro1, szpiro2, ares, wolf4, ball, wolf5, garcia}.
+This important result echoes previous studies regarding gaps between primes, such as those presented in (\citeauthor{wolf2} (\citeyear{wolf2}), \citeauthor{szpiro1} (\citeyear{szpiro1}), \citeauthor{szpiro2} (\citeyear{szpiro2}), \citeauthor{ares, wolf4} (\citeyear{wolf4}), \citeauthor{ball}, \citeauthor{wolf5} (\citeyear{wolf5}), \citeauthor{garcia}).
 Whether or not this will be true for any given interval is another open question.

 Our theoretical predictions are largely based on intuition, but we provide qualitative support from our preliminary results.
 Although the behaviors reported here have been validated only for $n$ as large as $8\cdot 10^{11}$, it is reasonable to expect that they would be observed for any arbitrary $n$.
 However, mathematical proofs for our conjectures are likely to be extremely difficult since they are inextricably intertwined with the still mysterious distribution of prime numbers.